vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 A short account of the calendaric rules followed in these treatises is given in Varāhamihira's Pañca Siddhāntika, Chap.
 XII, where the rules are collected as "Paitāmaha Siddhānta" or Astronomical Calendar according to Grandfather Brahma, the Creator, in Hindu mythology.
 That shows the high antiquity of the rules.
 Varāhamihira, as well as Brahmagupta describe the rules as very "inaccurate" (Daravibhrastau, furthest from truth in Varahamihira's language) though they pay a formal courtesy to the supposed authors.
 But such has been the case with calendars of all ancient nations, including the Babylonians at this period and a critical account of the Vedānga Jyotiṣa is important from the historical point of view.

-It may be remarked here that there are minor differences between Vedānga Jyotiṣa, the Jain systems, and the Paitāmaha Siddhanta, which appear to be the latest of this group.
-The older treatises have a year of 366 days, while the Paitamaha Siddhanta has a year of 365-3569 days (Dıkṣit).
+It may be remarked here that there are minor differences between Vedānga Jyotiṣa, the Jain systems, and the Paitāmaha Siddhānta, which appear to be the latest of this group.
+The older treatises have a year of 366 days, while the Paitamaha Siddhānta has a year of 365-3569 days (Dıkṣit).

 There is an extensive literature on Vedanga Jyotoṣa which has been studied by Dr. G. Thibaut, S. B. Diksit, S. K. Pillai, and Dr. R. Shama Sastry, amongst others.
-We hiere give an account of the calendar according to the Paitāmaha Siddhanta.
+We hiere give an account of the calendar according to the Paitāmaha Siddhānta.

 The Vedānga Jyotisa further describes measure ments of the subdivisions of the day by means of the clepsydra, as well as by gnomon-shadows.